 - cataracts – an abnormal clouding of the eye’s lens

-First aid suggestions for chemical burns
+First aid suggestions for chemical burns to the eye

 Liquid or powder splashes from chemicals may seriously damage the eye.
 In many cases, prompt and thorough rinsing of the eye (with saline or fresh water), dramatically reduces the risk of injury and long-term damage.
 It is often better to go straight to the nearest tap than to wait for saline from the first aid kit.